 Sometimes you may want to quickly move a folder or file to another folder on your computer, network or even a mail recipient.
 One of the fastest ways of doing this is right-clicking the file/folder and choosing “Send To”.

 There are very few jobs that are as interesting and varied as working in criminal law.
 Whether this is by way of working as a Legal Secretary who specialises in this area of law or as a defending Solicitor or through The Crown Prosecution Service, there are many avenues allowing one to follow criminal law as a career path.
+If you have never studied law before or have but wish to pursue this branch of the legal system more intently, this article may well be for you.

 Every winter, so many people are ill with colds and flu.
 They are unable to concentrate well, often with that disconnected feeling of not being a part of the world.
 There have been a host of unwelcome viruses this season and few offices seem to have escaped their reach.
 So, how can you boost your immune system to help keep these illnesses at bay?